Herring-UGAECSE-2920/Class-Instructions/README.md

 ## Project Specifications

-Your objective this semester is to take an existing XY Plotter, deconstruct it, and reimplement it (along with some additional functionality) using a Raspberry Pi 4 and it's necessary accompanying hardware.
+Your objective this semester is to take an existing XY Plotter, deconstruct it, and implement it (along with some additional functionality) using a Raspberry Pi 4 and it's necessary accompanying hardware.

 As covered later, you'll be using Python to program, and two Raspberry Pi "Hats" which add Stepper Motor control for the X and Y stepper motors, and an LCD display.
 In addition to the hats, you'll also be using two digital encoders for input/controls and an H-Bridge chip to drive the Z axis stepper motor.